 Law has an impact on everyone on a daily basis.
 You will gain a fascinating insight into the laws by which we abide, how these laws are enforced and the consequences of breaking them.
 It will also inform you about your rights and responsibilities as an individual.

-Five GCSEs at grade 4 including English Language and Mathematics.
+Five GCSEs at grade 4 or above including English Language and Mathematics.

 On this course subjects include:

 This enables you to look at the general principles of criminal liability: the course considers particular offences including murder, manslaughter, non-fatal offences against the person, theft, burglary and robbery.

 This enables you to look at the requirements for a legally enforceable contract and you will appreciate, among other things, the impact of a misrepresentation on the validity of that contract.

 This focuses on liability in negligence for injury to people and damage to property.
 It considers occupier liability in respect of both lawful visitors and trespassers as well as defences and possible remedies.

 This looks at the principles of human rights, their nature, protection and constitutional position under UK law: specific rights, including the right to freedom of expression, are explored in detail, as are the restrictions upon them.

 How the law interacts with morality, justice, society and technology

 During the course you will be given the opportunity to visit local and national courts, as well as participate in a Law Essay Prize and a national Bar Mock Trial competition.

 The use of digital technology is embedded throughout the curriculum equipping you with skills that are industry-recognised, cloud based applications for your onward career journey.
 The College offers a variety of learning and teaching approaches including lectures, tutorials, studios, workshops, presentations and group discussions.